Protein Characterization (ICH Q6B)

-During development of a protein, extensive analysis and characterisation is required to establish a well-characterised (specified) molecule to achieve a good understanding of the protein’s structure, physicochemical properties, biological activity, immunochemical properties, purity and impurities and the impact of significant process changes on these.
-To support regulatory submission, the product should be compared with an appropriate reference standard, if available, and appropriately characterised in-house reference materials established.
+Across the development process of a biologic, techniques for protein analysis are required from an early-stage to establish a well-characterized (specified) molecule and a good understanding of the protein’s structure, sequence, biological activity, immunochemical and physicochemical properties, purity/impurities as described in the ICH Q6B Guidance, Specifications: Test Procedures and Acceptance Criteria for Biotechnological /Biological Products.
+Protein characterization methods are also needed to establish the impact of process changes on these factors, the stability of the protein and support release testing.
+To support regulatory submission, from IMPD/IND to achieve NDA/BLA/MAA, the product should be compared with an appropriate reference standard, if available, and appropriately characterized in-house reference materials established.

-With strengths in protein structure analysis, physiochemical property determination, biological and functional assays, product- and process-related impurity testing we can help you to achieve a "well characterized" protein drug substance or drug product.
-Through experienced protein analysis we can support your product development, in-process testing, identity confirmation, comparability, stability testing and batch release testing.
+With strengths in protein quantification, protein structure analysis, including higher order structure, physiochemical property determination, biological and functional assays, product- and process-related impurity testing, we can help you to achieve a "well-characterized" protein drug substance or drug product.
+We apply our expertise to support your product development, in-process testing, identity confirmation, comparability, stability testing, compendial assays, and batch release testing.

-Disulphide bridging Mapping (S-S bridge)
+Disulphide Bridging Mapping (S-S bridge)

 Carbohydrate or Glycosylation Structure

-Post Translational Modification Studies (PTM)
+Post-Translational Modification Studies (PTM)

 Position of Conjugation

 Our scientists design and deliver physicochemical property analytical programs in line with appendix 6.1.2 in the ICH Q6B guidelines Test Procedures and Acceptance Criteria for Biotechnological/Biological Products.
-Our programs are designed to optimise the data required to determine or confirm identity, explore patterns of heterogeneity and demonstrate consistency in quality of the drug substance.
+Our programs are designed to optimise the data required to determine or confirm identity, explore patterns of heterogeneity and demonstrate consistency in the quality of the drug substance.
 We are adept at method development and phase-appropriate validation where required.

 Extinction Coefficient (or Molar Absorptivity)